davidmoten/state-machine/README.md

 Event Sourcing and CQRS and Guaranteed Delivery
 ----------------------------------------
-The term *Event Sourcing* might be better described as *Signal Sourcing* when one thinks of a system of state machines rathen than a single state machine.
+The term *Event Sourcing* might be better described as *Signal Sourcing* when one thinks of a system of state machines rather than a single state machine.

 Incoming signals to a system are placed on a *Command Queue* and then processed.
 The diagram below indicates the path taken on restart of a system.
 For each domain object state machines need to be refreshed from the *Event Source* (which we are calling a *Signal Store*).